Castel Nuovo tickets & tours | Price comparison

 Read more.

-How much time should you plan once visits resume?
+How much time should you plan for a visit?

 For a first visit focused on the main route, a practical target is 60 to 90 minutes.
 Add extra time only if you also include nearby stops around Piazza Municipio.